neerajnair72/PHP-behat-appium-sample/README.md

 ## Testing Locally Hosted Or Privately Hosted Projects

-You can test your locally hosted or privately hosted projects with LambdaTest Selenium grid using LambdaTest Tunnel.
+You can test your locally hosted or privately hosted projects with LambdaTest appium grid using LambdaTest Tunnel.
 All you would have to do is set up an SSH tunnel using tunnel and pass toggle `tunnel = True` via desired capabilities.
 LambdaTest Tunnel establishes a secure SSH protocol based tunnel that allows you in testing your locally hosted or privately hosted pages, even before they are live.

-Refer our [LambdaTest Tunnel documentation](https://www.lambdatest.com/support/docs/testing-locally-hosted-pages/?utm_source=github&utm_medium=repo&utm_campaign=behat-selenium-sample) for more information.
+Refer our [LambdaTest Tunnel documentation](https://www.lambdatest.com/support/docs/testing-locally-hosted-pages/?utm_source=github&utm_medium=repo&utm_campaign=behat-appium-sample) for more information.

 Here’s how you can establish LambdaTest Tunnel.